Live from the Southern Command in sunny South Florida.

 And there are attacks.

-Uh but it that's part of the political process in my case.
+But that's part of the political process in my case.

-It's called political correctness, or in some cases flat out censorship.
+It's called political correctness or in some cases, flat-out censorship.

-They're uh their intimidation is constant to try to get people shut up.
+Their intimidation is constant to try to get people shut up.

 You know what I mean?

-I'm very soft.
+I'm very sad.

-No, I understand totally what you what I find fascinating about this is that you are a recent arrival from a very oppressive place.
+What I find fascinating about this is that you are a recent arrival from a very oppressive place.

 And we are.

-But people in this country have a different frame of reference or point of reference, and and they see the erosion of freedom of speech that you see as something wide open.
+And they see the erosion of freedom of speech that you see as something wide open.

 No.

-Afraid of that.
+Sadly, that's afraid of that.

 Back to the phones.

-And it is Ken in Kingsport, Tennessee.
+And it is Canon Kingsport, Tennessee.

 Welcome to Open Line Friday.